City of Meridian Arrest Report May 26, 2023

 Shootings

-Meridian Police responded to 8 shots fired calls and when Officers arrived on scene, only 1 showed any evidence found to support the calls.
+Meridian Police responded to 1 shots fired calls and when Officers arrived on scene, there wasn’t any evidence found to support the calls.

 MERIDIAN, Miss.
 (WTOK) -